cschlaffner/PROTzilla2/README.md

 For examples on how to use it, it might be easiest to look at the existing tests concering the runner, located at `PROTzilla2/tests/protzilla/test_runner_cli.py` and `PROTzilla2/tests/protzilla/test_runner.py` respectively.

-We are thinking making the runner usable from the web-interface, though currently this does not have a timeline.
+We are thinking about making the runner usable from the web-interface, though currently this does not have a timeline.

 ### Storage
 User-Data, that is workflows and runs, are saved at `PROTzilla2/user_data/workflows` and `PROTzilla2/user_data/runs` respectively.
 The Workflows saved here are the ones you are able to select when creating a run.
 We provide a "standard"-Workflow that covers all-out data-preprocessing and basic data-analysis.
 When you export a workflow (you will find the button in the sidebar when working on a run), it will be saved here as well.